patniharshit/minimal-mistakes/_posts/2017-08-23-End-of-GSoC.md

 I promised 8 hours of work per day.
 Well it isn't as easy as it seems and specially when the work is on laptop where it is easy to be distracted by some notification beep.

+Overall this was surely a great learning experience.
+Hopefully I continue writing the blog even after GSoC period ends.

+Harshit